-I think, traders ought to:
+In one’s trading edge, I think traders ought to:

-- have the entry and exit
+- have the entry and exit targets solidly

 - discipline – discipline isn’t based on will power, restrained emotions, or ability to execute plans, because they on their own aren’t sufficient to make human (emotional) beings to be discipline.
 Discipline is ensured through a series of automated systems that enables traders to execute their plans.
 For example, have a strategy to circumvent itchy fingers – go out & run(exercise).

 - review review review review! bettering themselves – their trades, all the time.

 - ultimately, focus only in perfecting their trades, inevitably the money follows.

 I strongly believe aspiring traders are distinguished by their lack in risk & money management, from the profitable traders.
 The next two steps are crucial.